iamwrong/knowledge_sharing/software_documentation/README.md

 and only can be changed with great effort.

-Once the API is published someone will start to use it, and changes will cause code to break.
-For this reason you should be very careful when:
+Once the API is published someone will start to use it, and changes will cause code to break; hence you should be very careful when:
-* naming API packages
+* Naming API packages
-* naming API classes
+* Naming API classes
-* naming API methods
+* Naming API methods
-* naming API enums
+* Naming API enums

 Please use meaningful naming in the public APIs.
 In the ideal case, the naming you use is so good that you would not need any extra documentation.